 - Juliette Gordon Low's birthday or Founder's Day, October 31, marks the birth in 1860 of Girl Scouts of the USA founder Juliette Gordon Low in Savannah, Georgia. - World Thinking Day, February 22, celebrates international friendship.
-It is an opportunity for Girl Scouts and Girl Guides to connect with each other and explore a common theme around the world. - Girl Scouts' birthday, March 12, commemorates the day in 1912 when Juliette Gordon Low officially registered the organization's first eighteen youth members in Savannah, Georgia.
+It is an opportunity for Girl Scouts and Girl Guides to connect with each other and explore a common theme around the world. - Girl Scouts' birthday, March 12, commemorates the day in 1912 when Juliette Gordon Low officially registered the organization's first 18 girl members in Savannah, Georgia.

-So, whether they're working on a new badge, making new friends, or closing meetings with a friendship circle, your troop won't want to miss out on Girl Scouts' treasured traditions, ceremonies, and special Girl Scout days.
+Whether they're working on a new badge, making new friends, or closing meetings with a friendship circle, your troop won't want to miss out on Girl Scouts' treasured traditions, ceremonies, and special Girl Scout days.
+We embrace fresh perspectives and innovation from our rich cultural legacy.
+We continuously review norms and traditions evolving over time to ensure they are relevant and equitable.
+Sometimes that may involve modifying or sunsetting traditions to make way for new ones.